-An Organist's Yearbook
+A Trip to France

 For the convenience of those of you with mobile devices, now you can listen to our PIPEDREAMS audio at http://www.yourclassical.org!

-See highlights of the 2015 Tour to Poland by visiting the Pipedreams 2015 Tour page.
+See highlights of the 2016 Tour to Northern England & Scotland by visiting the Pipedreams 2016 Tour page.

 Michael Barone makes personal appearances here and there, and would love to greet you at one of these upcoming events: